cameronapak/kit/README.md

 ## License

+While this project was initially licensed under the Attribution License, it has since been relicensed under the MIT License and is freely available for anyone to use.

-This project is licensed under a custom Attribution License - see [LICENSE.md](./LICENSE.md)
+This project is licensed under the MIT License - see [LICENSE.md](./LICENSE.md)